Restaurants / Lists

 A selection of edomae sushi at Tei-An in Dallas.
 Top row, kanpyu maki (salted gourd roll) and tamago (sweet omelet).
 Second row, zuke maguro (tuna) and yari ika (squid).
 Bottom row, hirame kobujime (flounder), kohada, kuruma ebi (shrimp), and anago (sea eel).
 (Photo by Kevin Marple)

-Since 2008, chef Teiichi Sakurai has been serving handmade soba noodles and sushi in the Dallas Arts District.
-When booking a table, guests can opt for a regular seating or special omakase experience.
-The restaurant also offers a membership now — offering exclusive access to bar seating, the private dining room, and rooftop lounge, as well as special events, and more.
+Since 2008, Tei-An has been serving handmade soba noodles and great sushi (sashimi, pressed sushi, and rolls) in the Dallas Arts District.
+When booking a table, guests can opt for regular seating or a special omakase experience.

 Tei Tei Robata Bar